community/cultural, library, museum, art in the public realm, concert/performance space, education

 The bookshop and café will be open.
 Plenty of seating available in the hall, which will be screening a looped documentary about Swedenborg.

-It boasts a bookshop, a museum and gallery space, an exhibition and lecture programme, reading rooms, a unique historical archive and library with a rare collection of artefacts, and Swedenborg Hall: a stunning neoclassical lecture theatre.
+It boasts a bookshop, café, museum and gallery space, an exhibition and lecture programme, reading rooms, a unique historical archive and library with a rare collection of artefacts, and Swedenborg Hall: a stunning neoclassical lecture theatre.

 Built around 1760, Swedenborg House was originally a dwelling house and part of the Bedford Estate.
 It has since had a variety of uses (it was a brewery warehouse between 1914 and 1924) before the freehold was acquired by the Swedenborg Society in 1924 and it is now a Grade II listed building.